Free shore access

 The site is part of Bouches de Bonifacio Marine Reserve (the largest of mainland France) where fishing has been regulated since 1999: as a consequence, the density of fish and variety of species is particularly important here.

-Palombaggia is over-frequented during summer: expect traffic jams, lots of people in the water, jet skis and boats roaming around.
-If you come during high season, be mindful of your environment during your snorkeling experience.
+Palombaggia is over-frequented during summer: expect traffic jams, lots of people in the water, jet skis, and boats roaming around.
+If you come during high season, be mindful of your environment during your snorkeling.

 Palombaggia hosts many restaurants, private beaches and beach snacks along its kilometer of sand.
-You will have no trouble finding food and beverages here.
+You will have no trouble finding food and drinks here.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.